 State legislatures and courts in states where the practice is authorized recognize medical aid in dying as differing from suicide, assisted suicide or euthanasia.

 Euthanasia and assisted suicide are both illegal in jurisdictions where medical aid in dying is authorized.
-Medical aid-in-dying laws on the books in California, Colorado, the District of Columbia, Hawai‘i, Oregon, Vermont and Washington expressly state: “Actions taken in accordance with [the Act] shall not, for any purpose, constitute suicide, assisted suicide, mercy killing or homicide.”
+Medical aid-in-dying laws on the books in California, Colorado, the District of Columbia, Hawai‘i, Oregon, Maine, Montana, New Jersey, Vermont and Washington expressly state: “Actions taken in accordance with [the Act] shall not, for any purpose, constitute suicide, assisted suicide, mercy killing or homicide.”
 And in Montana, where assisted suicide is specifically illegal, the Montana Supreme Court ruled in Baxter v.
 Montana that medical aid in dying provided to terminally ill, mentally competent adult patients in no way violates established state law [including Montana’s assisted suicide statute] or the principles of public policy.”

 The American Association of Suicidology (AAS) recognizes that the practice of medical aid in dying is distinct from the behavior that has been traditionally and ordinarily described as “suicide.”

 People who seek medical aid in dying want to live but are stricken with life-ending illnesses.
 They feel deeply offended when the medical practice is referred to as suicide or assisted suicide.

 Leading medical organizations reject the term “physician-assisted suicide.”